Table of Contents

 Introduction to Google Cloud Platform

-Google Cloud is one of the most popular platforms for building and deploying cloud applications, wether that's cloud applications for startups or enterprise.
+Google Cloud is one of the most popular platforms for building and deploying cloud applications, whether that's cloud applications for startups or enterprises.
 Google Cloud provides all the major features of cloud services such as Compute Engine, Storage, Containers, Virtual Machines, Cloud Storage, Virtual Private Cloud, Load Balancing, Content Delivery Network (CDN), Domain Name Service (DNS), Big Data, Queue Messaging and much more.
 Launched in 2008, Google Cloud has multiple data centers around the world.

 Getting Started with Google Cloud Platform

 Once you create an account with Google Cloud Platform and login into its console at https://console.cloud.google.com/, this dashboard is presented:

-It shows the overview of usages of your computes, databases, billing details and helpful links.
+It shows the overview of the usage of your computer, databases, billing details, and helpful links.

-This dashboard shows that we already have a few VM computes and a Google Cloud SQL server up and running to be monitored in this Google Cloud account.
+This dashboard shows that we already have a few VM computers and a Google Cloud SQL server up and running to be monitored in this Google Cloud account.